PowerMops/powermops-site/src/routes/pmops/Lesson-4.md

-If this accountant example were a true object oriented system, the class of all accountants would itself be based on another all-encompassing superclass, something like \"all living beings\".
+If this accountant example were a true object oriented system, the class of all accountants would itself be based on another all-encompassing superclass, something like "all living beings".
 In other words, there must be a primeval class from which all classes are derived, and all the primeval methods apply down the line, as long as they haven't been modified by a subclass.
 Therefore, even though John doesn't think about